Book: Paul Ryan Slammed Trump for Calling Stormy Daniels 'Horse Face'

 An upcoming book reveals former House Speaker Paul Ryan (R-WI) has returned to attacking President Donald Trump’s character, taking particular offense to his dismissive nickname for pornographic actress Stormy Daniels.

-Politico Magazine’s Tim Alberta writes in American Carnage: On the Front Lines of the Republican Civil War and the Rise of President Trump that Ryan “Now out of office and trading in his power suits for a blue vest” is once again criticizing the president and “saw retirement as the ‘escape hatch,’ according to an excerpt obtained by the Washington Post.
+Politico Magazine’s Tim Alberta writes in American Carnage: On the Front Lines of the Republican Civil War and the Rise of President Trump that Ryan “Now out of office and trading in his power suits for a blue vest” is once again criticizing the president and “saw retirement as the ‘escape hatch,'” according to an excerpt obtained by the Washington Post.

 “We’ve gotten so numbed by it all,” Ryan said.
 “Not in government, but where we live our lives, we have a responsibility to try and rebuild.
 Don’t call a woman a ‘horse face.’
 Don’t cheat on your wife.
 Don’t cheat on anything.
 Be a good person.
 Set a good example.”